Mike-Heneghan/wk_07_d3_Polymorphism-Compostion_Quiz/README.md

 <h3>What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.</h3>

 <p>When we apply the concept of polymorphism to OO design in Java we can allow objects of different classes to be manipulated based on the enforced methods require from the implementation of an interface.
 For example, objects which are instances of classes with varying attributes and methods can be handled with regard to their simularity with the interface acting as a contract that they will have a funtion of a certain name with a set type of return.
+An object implementing an interface can be manipulated with the methods set by that interface but also "cast" into the class itself allowing methods specific to the object to be called.
 This increases the flexibility of the program and reduces rigiditiy and fragility.</p>

 <h3>What can we use to implement polymorphism in Java?</h3>